joshuagryphon/plastid/docs/source/concepts/coordinates.rst

 In :term:`1-indexed` representation, it begins at position 12.

-In the context of genomics, both :term:`0- <0-indexed>` and :term:`1-indexed` systems are used, depending upon file format. :data:`yeti` knows which file formats use which representation, and automatically converts all coordinates to a :term:`0-indexed` representation, following Python idioms.
+In the context of genomics, both :term:`0- <0-indexed>` and :term:`1-indexed` systems are used, depending upon file format. :data:`plastid` knows which file formats use which representation, and automatically converts all coordinates to a :term:`0-indexed` representation, following Python idioms.